gbspecapedra/emed-service/README.md

 # Install dependencies
 $ yarn

+# Create the .env file in the repository using the sample file .env.example

 # Start docker container for MySQL
-$ docker-compose up -d
+$ docker compose up -d

-# Create the .env file in the repository using the sample file .env.example

 # Run the development server
 $ yarn dev